Theta bases are atomic

-\begin{thm} The theta functions are the atomic elements of $A$ with respect to the scattering atlas. \end{thm}
+\begin{thm} The theta functions are exactly the atomic elements of $A$ with respect to the scattering atlas. \end{thm}

 To justify the terminology, recall that for $Q_1,Q_2\in M_{\bb{R}}\setminus \Supp(\f{D})$, the $\iota_{Q_i}$'s are related by a ``path-ordered product'' (cf. \cite[\S 1.1]{GHKK}).
-These generalizations of mutations are automorphisms of $\wh{\kk[M]}$ that take a monomial $z^m$ to a formal positive rational function, by which we mean a quotient $f_1/f_2$ for two nonzero Laurent series $f_1,f_2 \in \wh{\kk[M]}$ with non-negative integer coefficients.
-Hence, the charts $\Spf \wh{\kk[M]} \hookrightarrow \Spf A$ induced by the $\iota_Q$'s form a sort of {\bf formal positive atlas} on $\Spf A$---i.e., a positive atlas in the sense of \cite[Def.
-1.1]{FG1}, except that the split algebraic tori there are replaced with the copies of the formal algebraic torus $\Spf \wh{\kk[M]}$, and the transition maps now preserve {\it formal} positive rational functions.
+These generalizations of mutations are automorphisms of $\wh{R[M]}$ that take a monomial $z^m$ to a formal positive rational function, by which we mean a quotient $f_1/f_2$ for two nonzero Laurent series $f_1,f_2 \in \wh{R[M]}$ with non-negative integer coefficients.
+Hence, the charts $\Spf \wh{R[M]} \hookrightarrow \Spf A$ induced by the $\iota_Q$'s form a {\bf formal positive atlas} on $\Spf A$---i.e., a positive atlas in the sense of \cite[Def.
+1.1]{FG1}, except that the split algebraic tori there are replaced with the copies of the formal algebraic torus $\Spf \wh{R[M]}$, and the transition maps now preserve {\it formal} positive rational functions.
 This formal positive atlas is what we call the {\bf scattering atlas}.

-We note that when $U$ is a cluster $\s{A}$-variety, there is a subset of the chambers of $M_{\bb{R}}\setminus \Supp(\f{D})$, called the cluster complex, such that the corresponding charts of the scattering atlas are just the (formal versions of the) clusters.
-The scattering atlas may therefore be viewed as a refinement of the positive atlas consisting of the clusters, which we call the {\bf cluster atlas}.
+We note that when $U$ is a cluster $\s{A}$-variety, there is a subset of the chambers of $M_{\bb{R}}\setminus \Supp(\f{D})$, called the cluster complex, such that the corresponding charts of the scattering atlas are just the clusters (restricted to $\Spf A$).
+The scattering atlas may therefore be viewed as an enlargement of the positive atlas consisting of the clusters, which we call the {\bf cluster atlas}.
 Note that the cluster atlas is the one considered by \cite{FG1}.
-It is not clear in general whether the theta functions are indecomposable with respect to the cluster atlas, although \cite{CGMMRSW} has shown this for rank $2$.
+It is not clear in general whether the theta functions are indecomposable with respect to the cluster atlas, but \cite{CGMMRSW} has shown this for rank $2$.

 \begin{egs} For cluster algebras of finite or affine type, the cluster complex is dense in $M_{\bb{R}}$, so the scattering atlas and cluster atlas agree in these cases.
-Similarly, it is known that the cluster $\s{A}$-variety associated to the Markov quiver admits two cluster structures, and the union of the corresponding cluster complexes is dense in $M_{\bb{R}}$.
-Hence, being universally positive with respect to the scattering atlas here is equivalent to being universally positive with respect to both cluster atlases. \end{egs}
+Similarly, it is known that the cluster $\s{A}$-variety associated to the Markov quiver $